 Google Blocks - Google Spelled on Letter Cubes

-Install a popular SEO plugin like Yoast SEO or All in One SEO Pack.
+Install a popular SEO plugin like Yoast SEO, Rankmath or All in One SEO Pack.
 These plugins will help you optimize your website’s meta tags, titles, and other elements for better indexing.
+Using an SEO plugin for your WordPress website can be beneficial in optimizing your site for search engines and improving indexing.

 A sitemap is an XML file that lists all the pages on your website.
 It helps search engines to crawl and index your content more effectively.
 You can use a plugin like Google XML Sitemaps or the Yoast SEO plugin to create a sitemap for your WordPress site.